-Experiment 3: Unchokes - Interested messages - Uploaded Data
+Experiment 3: Unchokes - interested messages - uploaded data

-In Figure 9, we examine the correlation between unchokes received by leechers (top subplots), interested messages received by leechers (middle subplots), and the volume of data uploaded by leechers (bottom subplots).
+In Fig. 9, we examine the correlation between unchokes received by leechers (top subplots), interested messages received by leechers (middle subplots), and the volume of data uploaded by leechers (bottom subplots).
 We compare against leechers of the EnhancedBit and the native BitTorrent protocol.
 Both swarms are formed from 120 leechers and 15 seeders.
-The former join the swarm at random times within 100 seconds.
+The former join the swarm at random times within 100 s.
 We order leechers according to their peer ID and the same order is kept for all subplots.

-From Figure 9 -top subplots- we discern that in both settings used, leechers receive almost the same portion of unchokes (optimistic and regular).
-This is to be expected, since the timing settings used in the EnhancedBit client (Table 4) are inline with the directives of the native BitTorrent protocol [5].
+From Fig. 9 - top subplots - we discern that in both settings used, leechers receive almost the same portion of unchokes (optimistic and regular).
+This is to be expected, since the timing settings used in the EnhancedBit client (Table 4) are inline with the directives of the native BitTorrent protocol [27].
 Under the unbiased selection of the native BitTorrent protocol, optimistic unchoking slots are randomly distributed to peers.
-In contrast, under our EnhancedBit protocol, optimistic unchoking slots are allocated selectively to underutilized peers.
-The latter obtain data to disseminate and ultimately trigger the interest of additional peers.
-Figure 9 -middle subplots- confirms that EnhancedBit leechers exchange a drastically increased number of interested messages, compared to native BitTorrent leechers.
-Peer that are receiving many interested messages will ultimately contribute uploading capacity to the swarm.
-In contrast, peers that are receiving few interested messages will in all likelihood not act as uploaders and shall remain idle.
-As shown in Figure 9 -bottom subplots- EnhancedBit leechers disseminate a notably greater volume of data, than native BitTorrent counterparts.
-It is worth pointing out that in both settings used -native and
+In contrast, under our EnhancedBit protocol, optimistic unchoking slots are